csimmonds/a4rpi-local-manifest/README.md

 ## Build AOSP

 ```
-$ source
+$ source build/envsetup.sh
 $ lunch aosp_rpi3-eng
 $ m
 ```
+The command 'm' is a wrapper for 'make', with the additional benefit that it will use all available CPU cores (see \filePath{build/soong/ui/build/config.go).

-This will take an hour or two...
+Even so, the build will take an hour or two...

 ## Install Linaro toolchain